Lewisham Council Homepage Skip navigation

 Are there any grants available to help with works to listed buildings?

-We do not give grants specifically for the conservation of residential houses.
-However the housing grants department has a range of grants available.
+We do not give grants specifically for the conservation of listed buildings.

 How can I get a building listed?

 Buildings are only listed for their special architectural or historic interest and not for any other reasons.
-For further information on the criteria used for listing, see the English Heritage website.
+For further information on the criteria used for listing, see the Historic England website.

-You can also get information on getting a building listed for the relevant amenity society, such as the Georgian Group, Victorian Society, Twentieth Century Society or Save Britain’s Heritage who may be also be able to support you in your request.
+You can also get information on getting a building listed from the relevant amenity society, such as the Georgian Group, Victorian Society, Twentieth Century Society, Society for the Protection of Ancient Buildings or Save Britain’s Heritage who may be also be able to support you in your request.